radoslawik/InDepthSearch/README.md

  - Linux (x64)
  - macOS (x64)

-**NOTE:** Currently the project is in pre-release state, some functionalities are not implemented yet and some of them work only on a specific platform.
+**NOTE:** Some functionalities are not implemented yet and some of them work only on a specific platform.
 For more information see the section below.

 ## ✔️ Features
 The table below lists the features and their compatibility with the supported platforms: